RuslanKhafizov/genetic-code-by-khafizov/README.md

 *   **Tailwind CSS** (via CDN for styling)
 *   **TinyColor** (via CDN for color manipulation)
 *   HTML5, CSS3, JavaScript (ES6+)

+## New Features in the Beta Version

+The [Beta Version](https://ruslankhafizov.github.io/genetic-code-by-khafizov/beta.html) includes all stable features plus the following additions:

+*   **New Visualization Mode - "By Side Chain Mass":**
+    *   Colors codons based on the mass of their unique side chains (R-groups), categorized into four groups.
+    *   The legend provides a detailed breakdown of R-group masses for each amino acid.
+*   **Dual Mass Summation:**
+    *   The interactive summation tool now calculates and displays both the **Total Mass** and the **Side Chain Mass** of selected codons.
+Both sums are independently checked for divisibility by 37.
+*   **Enhanced Synthetase Analysis:**
+    *   The "By Synthetase Classes" mode has been upgraded to **"By Synthetase Subtypes"**, providing a more granular analysis with a unique color for each subtype.
+*   **Mini-Matrix Metric Control:**
+    *   A new control panel in the Rumer Orbit Explorer allows users to switch the metric displayed in the mini-matrices between:
+        1.  **Sum of Masses**
+        2.  **Sum of H-Bonds** (a new physical metric)
+        3.  **Hide Numbers** (now the default in Beta).

 ## Author
 Ruslan Khafizov